abrarsheikhsony/SFDC-streaming-api-events/README.md

 <li>The event bus decouples event publishers from event subscribers.</li>
 <li><img src="supportedimages/EventBus.png"/></li>
 <li>Note: The ReplayId field value, which is populated by the system when the event is delivered to subscribers, refers to the position of the event in the event stream.</li>
+<li>To replay events, use the Streaming API endpoint = https://Salesforce_Instance/cometd/44.0/</li>
 </ul>

 ## Subscribe to and Replay Events Using a Lightning Component